zliuzeng/BPformer/README.md

 · The source mask prompt is used to initialize the target mask prompt.

-· The source disorder-specific prompts and cross-disorder attention are utilized to generate the adaptive instance-level prompt.
+· The source disorder-specific prompts and cross-disorder attention are utilized to generate the adaptive instance-level prompts.

 Corresponding code: target_prompt_MDD.py
 Models saved as: M-Model, M-prompt1 folders